lokafsenna/lokafsenna.github.io/inventory.md

 # Fire Inventory
-Below is a brief history of my career.
+Below is a summary of clothing items recovered from the fire.
+Scroll down to view them.
 For further inquires, click here -> [Inquires](https://lokafsenna.github.io)

 _Marquis's Clothes_